Board of Directors Application Process

 How to Apply

-Prospective board members are asked to submit their résumé and letter of interest to hr@hivaidsconnection.ca by April 30, 2025 at 4 PM EST.
+Deadline Extended: Prospective board members are asked to submit their résumé and letter of interest to hr@hivaidsconnection.ca by May 15, 2026 at 4 PM.

 Applicants whose skills match RHAC’s present Board recruitment needs are selected and invited to participate in an interview with the nominating committee.
 Successful candidates are then put forward for nomination approval and election (two-year terms) by the Membership at our Annual General Meeting, held in September.